EnesDemirkaya/Vibration-Tester-ADXL357-FFT/README.md

 ---

 This additional component list will help ensure that all necessary parts are accounted for and easily accessible for replicating or building upon this project.

+---

+Let me know if any further adjustments are needed!